Cleveland Clinic logo

 IUI (Intrauterine Insemination)

 IUI (intrauterine insemination) is a type of artificial insemination.
-Sperm that have been washed and concentrated are placed directly inside of your uterus during ovulation.
-This helps healthy sperm get closer to the egg when it’s released by your ovaries.
+Sperm that have been washed and concentrated are placed directly inside your uterus during ovulation.
+This helps healthy sperm get closer to the egg when it’s released by your ovary.
 It’s a common fertility treatment for couples or individuals wishing to conceive.

 Advertisement